paladin-t/b8/README.md

 [![BASIC8 on Steam](pages/imgs/steam.png)](#get-basic8)

+For the moment, BASIC8 is released for Windows only, however, there are plans for porting to other systems.

 | FANTASY | COMPUTER |
 |----|----|
 | <img src="pages/imgs/app.png" width="256"> | BASIC8 is an integrated **fantasy computer** for game and other program development.
 Users can create, share and play disks in a BASIC dialect, with built-in tools for editing sprites, maps, sounds and more. |